microsoft/WPF-Samples/README.md

 Questions: mail wpfteam@microsoft.com

 ## WPF development

 These samples require Visual Studio 2017 to build, test, and deploy.
 The .NET Core projects (netcore.csproj) require the .NET Core 3 SDK.

    [Get a free copy of Visual Studio 2017 Community Edition with support for building WPF apps](https://www.visualstudio.com/wpf-vs)

    [.NET Core SDK](https://github.com/dotnet/core-sdk)

+WPF on .NET Core 3.0 has been open-sourced, and is now available on [Github](https://github.com/dotnet/wpf)

 ## Using the samples